martndj/pyfKdV/README.md

     The version of cython shipping with Debian at the moment (0.15.1) is not cutting edge enough (missing memoryviews component.)
     You should [download the latest](http://cython.org/#download).
     (I used [0.19.1](http://cython.org/release/Cython-0.19.1.tar.gz) personnaly).
+    Installing is straightforward, instruction are included.
+    You'll need python header files:

+        [sudo] apt-get install python-dev

-    Installing is straightforward, instruction are included (there was a ascII error and I had to include a --no-compile-something to the setup.py call but it work perfectly afterward.)
+    (there was a ascII error and I had to include a --no-compile-something to the setup.py call but it work perfectly afterward.)

  2. To compile, you'll have to modify ./src/Makefile, to specify your libraries directories, and fortran compiler: